Office of the Registrar Credit By Examination

 A student may receive up to 32 semester hours of credit for learning demonstrated by taking a comprehensive examination.
 No student may earn credit in these ways during the final semester before graduation.
 A student will be given credit for any GE areas as appropriate unless noted below.
 Common Contexts requirements cannot be fulfilled using coursework completed by taking a comprehensive examination.
 Westmont grants credit to students for:

-- Advanced Placement exams from the College Board with scores of 4 or 5;
+- Advanced Placement exams from the College Board with scores of 4 or 5 taken before their first semester at Westmont.

-- International Baccalaureate exams with scores of 5, 6, or 7 on the higher-level subject tests.
+- International Baccalaureate exams with scores of 5, 6, or 7 on the higher-level subject tests taken before their first semester at Westmont.

-- GCE A-Level exams with a score of A*, A or B.
+- GCE A-Level exams with a score of A*, A or B taken before their first semester at Westmont.

 - CLEP (College-Level Examination Program) credit for scores of 500 for general tests and 50 for subject matter tests, providing the student has not previously completed an introductory college course in the area tested.
 CLEP credit may be applied to elective credit only.